wmjordan/Codist/README.md

   There are two toolbars on _Smart Bar_.
 The top bar contains general editing commands for all file types.
 Buttons on the bottom bar changes according to file types.

-Buttons on the *Smart Bar* changes according to your selection, typical buttons are editing operations (e.g. _Cut_, _Copy_, _Paste_,  _Delete_, _Duplicate_, _Formatting_, _Find_, etc.), code analysis operations (e.g. _Go to defintion_, _Find references_), refactoring operations (e.g. _Rename_, _Extract method_, etc.)
+Buttons on the *Smart Bar* changes according to your selection, typical buttons are editing operations (e.g. _Cut_, _Copy_, _Paste_,  _Delete_, _Duplicate_, _Formatting_, _Find_, etc.), code analysis operations (e.g. _Go to definition_, _Find references_), refactoring operations (e.g. _Rename_, _Extract method_, etc.)

   ![Smart Bar](doc/smart-bar.png)

   Each button on _Smart Bar_ usually has multiple functions.
 Left clicking, right clicking, Ctrl+clicking and Shift+clicking trigger different commands.
-For details, see the tooltip for the buttons.
+For details, see the tool-tip for the buttons.
 Right clicking a button usually expands the effective range of a command to the whole line, or brings out a pop-up menu for more commands.

   ![Smart Bar](doc/smart-bar-2.png)